dodzonduty/packet-sniffer/README.md

 Determination of source and destination MAC addresses Identification of port numbers
-Compatibility with Wireshark for further analysis Usage
+Compatibility with Wireshark for further analysis
+<h1>Usage</h1>
-To use the packet sniffer, simply run the provided code and specify any necessary parameters or filters.
+To use the packet sniffer, simply clone this repo and use sudo to enable the socket server to work properly.
 The captured packet data will be displayed, providing valuable insights into network traffic